 The Workshops afforded personal, interactive communication with attendees at each station.
 The Project Team interviewed attendees and discussed areas of positive mitigation and areas of continuing concern for the Watershed as a whole.
-As
+As attendees visited each station, they not only discussed their own local concerns but also listened to the concerns of others in the Watershed.

 Attendees were polled by the FEMA Project Monitor as they exited the Workshop.
 Verbal feedback from the attendees indicated they felt the Workshop was an opportunity to express their issues and concerns for the Watershed.
-Many attendees were appreciative of the chance to speak with the various Regional Project Team members from FEMA and the State of Name of State.
+Many attendees were appreciative of the chance to speak with the various Regional Project Team members from FEMA and the State of New Mexico.
 The community perception conveyed to FEMA was that attendees felt more engaged in the process to determine where needs and projects may be identified.